alcesleo/OptimizeSiteExercise/README.md

 ## More optimizations...

+Here are the optimizations that have been made working on later tasks of the assignment, the performance is not measured for them, but I thought they should at least be mentioned in this section.

 - Working on another functionality I changed the `onclick` attributes to pure JS in commit `73f4264`.
+- Getting all messages for a producer in a single request in commit `312dc47`.

 ## Security #1: Logout